 The most important thing to Craig is family.
-He is beyond proud of his wife (and the love of his life) Nerida, and his two amazing kids, Lucy and Austin.
+He is beyond proud of his wife (and the love of his life) Nerida, and his three amazing kids, Lucy, Austin, and Lani.
 Everything Craig does starts and ends at home with his family.
 Crowie’s won a lot of titles over the years but the one he likes best is ‘Daddy’.

 ‘Team Alexander’ is often referred to as the ‘first family of triathlon’ and they divide their time between their base in Cronulla, New South Wales, Australia, and their home-away-from-home in Boulder, Colorado.